How to Enable iPad Orientation Lock Switch in iOS

 - Scroll down and look for “Use Side Switch to:” and tap on “Lock Rotation”

 - Exit Settings by tapping on the Home button

-You can see in this screenshot that the rotation lock is now the default behavior for the iPad within iOS 4.3, thought it changed again in iOS 5, signified by the checkmark next to it:
+You can see in this screenshot that the rotation lock is now the default behavior for the iPad within iOS 4.3, thought it changed again in iOS 5, and looks different yet again in iOS 8 and iOS 9, signified by the checkmark next to it:

 Orientation Lock Switch Enabled?
 Double-tap Home Button to Access Mute

 Remember that if the orientation switch is enabled, you will now have to double-tap on the home button in order to mute audio on the iPad.
 If you’re accustomed to locking the rotation from 4.2, you’ll be familiar with this:

 As you can see in the screenshot, the mute button is on the far left, just tap to enable or disable mute.
 If you keep the side-switch as a mute button, this is where the rotation lock button will appear instead.

 The Great iPad Orientation Lock Controversy has been Resolved with iOS 4.3